 C. Written to Christians everywhere (1 Pe 1:18-19,23; 2:10,24)

 D. Peter was especially the apostle to the Jews (Gal.
 2:7-8)

 E. The epistle was written predominantly to Hebrew Christians but also includes Gentile Christians.

-A. The purpose of I Peter is to enable Christians to face persecution in the grace of God (5:12).
-To prepare them for suffering.
+A. The purpose of 1 Peter is to enable Christians to come to grips with the grace of God in suffering (1 Pe 5:12).